bob-606/5.easa.fi/README.md

 ## 22. The change in pitch at a propeller blade from the root to the tip ensures...
-The change in pitch at a propeller blade from the root to the tip ensures...
 - the largest possible angle of attack at the blade tip.
 - ***a nearly constant load by a constant effective angle of attack over the entire length of the blade.***
 - that the most thrust is produced at the blade tip.